noir-lang/noir/docs/docs/concepts/advanced/public_vm.md

 The kernel circuit cannot prevent this by _requiring_ the public function proof to succeed, as it is trivial for a malicious contract writer to create unsatisfiable programs (e.g. `assert(true == false)`).

-We cannot require a Prover/Sequencer simulates the transaction to determine whether it is possible to include it in the block proof, as this amounts to unpaid compute that can be used as a DoS attack vector.
+We cannot require that a Prover/Sequencer simulates the transaction to determine whether it is possible to include it in the block proof, as this amounts to unpaid compute that can be used as a DoS attack vector.

 ### VM Solution